-The DefeatMalnutrition.
-Today coalition was recently formed to address the challenges of malnutrition in older adults.
-Our goals are: 1) to achieve the recognition of malnutrition as a key indicator and vital sign of older adult health and 2) to achieve a greater focus on older adult malnutrition screening and intervention through regulatory and/or legislative change across the nation's health care system.
-We have over 30 national, state, and local member organizations.
+Defeat Malnutrition Today is a coalition with over 55 members who are committed to defeating older adult malnutrition.
+This is a diverse alliance of community, healthy aging, nutrition, advocacy, health care professional, faith-based, and private sector stakeholders and organizations who share the goals of achieving the recognition of malnutrition as a key indicator and vital sign of older adult health and working to achieve a greater focus on malnutrition screening and intervention through regulatory and/or legislative change across the nation's health care system.